Top 11 Gritty Games Like "Uncharted" Everyone Should Play

 If you’re looking for a story-heavy game with engaging combat, God of War is worth taking a look at.

-After a very long tutorial session, which lasts for over 2 hours, the game cuts you loose in its sprawling world and let you build the empire of your choice in the golden age of piracy.
-The story merely works as exterior to wrap all the outlandish fun you’ll have with this game.
+After a very long tutorial session, which lasts for over two hours, the game cuts you loose in its sprawling world and lets you build the empire of your choice in the golden age of piracy.
+The story merely works as an exterior to wrap all the outlandish fun you’ll have with this game.

 You can do the main missions or ignore them in favor of exploring every nook and cranny of its islands galore.
 There is no holding you back after the initial tutorial section.